gitReiko/snowballing_kingdoms_mod/README.md

 1. After the start of the game, clans are created twice if the conditions are met.

 Fix.
 Save and load the game.
+Or wait a few weeks.

 Most likely this bug cannot be fixed, something with the code of the game itself.